New York Medicaid compliance, actually operated.

 Run

-Monthly exclusion screening, anonymous hotline, training assignment, meeting agendas and minutes, reminders, follow-ups, and a guided annual effectiveness review.
+Monthly exclusion screening, bring-your-own hotline setup, training assignment, meeting agendas and minutes, reminders, follow-ups, and a guided annual effectiveness review.
 The work happens on a calendar, not on a panic.

 Independence